padamsarda/stm32-avionics-system/README.md

 ## Design Choices

-* No RTOS (intentional)
+* No RTOS
-* No MPU (kept simple)
+* No MPU
-* No flash erase during runtime
+* No flash erase during runtime (caused bugs and issues)
-* No unnecessary abstraction

-Goal was clarity + control, not complexity

 ---

 ## Notes

-This project was mainly about understanding:
+This project was mainly about :

-* how things fail
+* understanding low level program mechanics
-* how to detect failure early
-* and how to recover safely
+* how to make embedded systems that detect failure and recover safely
+* understanding STM32 and architecture of similar microcontrollers

 Not about building a big system — but building a correct one